kazum1kun/QSteamKeyManager/README.md

 ## Getting Started
 Since there is no official build as of yet, you need to install and compile the files yourself.
-(Assume you have installed Qt 5.12+ on your local machine already)

 1. Clone the project: `git clone https://github.com/l19980623/QSteamKeyManager.git`
 2. Install necessary dependencies: `cd QSteamKeyManager` then `pip install -r requirements.txt`